Top 10 Best Cars For Dogs

 Dog lovers who travel long distances can’t go wrong with Volvo’s XC90.
 Comfortable, consistent and spacious, the model should be a top consideration as one of the best cars for dogs in 2019.

 With the seats up, the Volvo XC90 offers 451 litres of boot space.
 Fold the third row down and the space more than doubles to 1,102 litres.
-Fold down ALL the seats and you get a whopping 1,951 litres.
+Fold all the seats and you get a whopping 1,951 litres.
 This alone makes the Volvo XC90 the ideal car for long-distance journeys with several dogs.

 Every version of the XC90 features permanent four-wheel drive and an eight-speed automatic gearbox with manual mode, providing maximum control.
 In fact, a key selling point for the XC90 is its impressive all-round safety credentials.